I AM Suspiria: Luca Guadagnino

 Luca Guadagnino’s highly anticipated interpretation of the iconic horror film Suspiria (1977) by Italian horror legend Dario Argento was written by David Kajganich and features an ensemble cast, including; Dakota Johnson, Tilda Swinton, Mia Goth, Lutz Ebersdorf, Jessica Harper, and Chloë Grace Moretz.

-The new Suspiria-homage is set in the 70’s in Berlin was scored by Radiohead Singer Thom Yorke with choreography by Damien Jalet, who has previously won a Laurence Olivier Award for Best New Dance Production.
+The new Suspiria-homage set in the 70’s in Berlin, was scored by Radiohead Singer - Thom Yorke with choreography by Damien Jalet, who has previously won a Laurence Olivier Award for Best New Dance Production.

 Luca Guadagnino, Director: After I saw Suspiria (1977), of course, I started to see all the other films and I was 15 or something like that, maybe younger.

 I remember I was in Palermo and somebody called my mum and said, “There is Dario Argento in a restaurant some place in town.
 Tell this to your son.”
 And I went alone and I stayed on the window of the restaurant like this (both hands pressed against the glass staring in from the outside) and he was very worried because Dario is a very kind person and I think it was paranoia.
 Who is this young man looking through the window?
 I was.
 It was me.

 Why did you choose Germany in the 70’s as the context for the movie?